-Chances are, the room you’re considering turning into a nursery comes with a decent-size wardrobe that’s only ever really used for out-of-season clothes or as a makeshift filing cabinet.
-Grab your toolbox, remove any unnecessary shelves, paint the interior, and suddenly you have a cozy nook for the crib or a spot to stack wipes and onesies.
-A few ideas for making (additional) space for baby:
+Chances are, the room you’re considering turning into a nursery comes with a decent-size wardrobe that could hold much more than just itsy-bitsy clothes.
+Grab your toolbox, remove any unnecessary shelves, paint the interior—and suddenly you have a spot to stack wipes and onesies or even a cozy nook for the crib.
+Ahead, a few small-nursery ideas for making (additional) space for baby.

 After disconnecting the doors from the double-wide closet in her child’s room, pulling out the clothing rod, and painting everything white, Jen Hartford, founder of organic baby e-shop Noble Carriage, topped the interior shelf with storage baskets and blankets, adding a mini wood dowel for displaying cute outfits.